-Department of Management, Marketing, and General Business
+Department of General Business

-Department of Management, Marketing, and General Business
+Department of General Business

 Location: 237 Galloway Business Bldg